SonOfMithras/Garagectl/README.md

 ## Features
 -   **Web Interface**: Clean, responsive dashboard to view status and toggle the door.
+-   **Multi-Sensor Tracking**: Supports up to 4 sensors to track exact door position (Closed, Ajar, Partially Open, Open).
+-   **Enhanced Logging**: Visual log of events with icons, daily archiving, and a built-in archive viewer.
+-   **Theming**: Light/Dark mode with monochromatic styling.
--   **Real-Time Monitoring**: Uses a magnetic reed switch to detect if the door is open or closed.
+-   **Real-Time Monitoring**: Uses magnetic reed switches to detect door state.
 -   **Secure**: Runs locally on your network; no cloud subscription required.
 -   **Mock Mode**: Development mode to test the UI on a regular PC without GPIO pins.